rthennan/ZerodhaWebsocket/README.md

         - Returns True if success.
 Else False.
         - On Failure :
             - Check if the acccesstoken in the DB was updated after 08:00 today.
-                - You could have used manualAccessTokenReq(more on this later) or update the token some other way
+                - You could have used manualAccessTokenReq(more on this later) or updated the token some other way
             - If it is fresh, return True but log error and mail
             - Else, retry after 30 seconds - Tries this 5 times
   3. nifty500Updater.py